 Little has changed in today's scene at Boisguillaume Communal Cemetery Extension.
 The shelter is still in place as is the house behind the shelter.
 To the left of the picture is another house, this one in the same place as the white house in the original image, it is very similar in design although the windows on the end aspect no longer match, it is probable that this property was redeveloped and extended over the intervening years.
 In the Extension itself, there is very little difference between the pictures, the only obvious ones are firstly, it appears that the original plot may have been surrounded by a wall, it is now a hedge and secondly, to the front of the original picture is what appears to be a flowerbed, this is now grassed over, other than these two changes, all is very much as it was when Sidney Hurst took his original picture.

 Bouzincourt Communal Cemetery Extension

-A very similar angle on both images here, although Sidney Hurst's image is taken from a more elevated position as can be seen from the proximity of the tree to the bottom left of the image.
-Cemetery wise, nothing has changed but behind the cross are now houses which block the previously unimpeded background of the original.
+A very similar angle on both images here, although Sidney Hurst's image is taken from a more elevated position as can be seen from the proximity of the tree (now removed) to the bottom left of the image.
+To the rear of the cross there is now a shelter this had not been built at the time of Sidney Hurst's visit, nor does it appear on the original cemetery plan.
+Behind the cross are now houses and a farm which block the previously unimpeded background of the original.
 Once again, a number of trees planted within the cemetery have been removed.